 The features of the letter of credit are as follows –

 - Revocability – The letter of credit can be revocable or irrevocable.
-Mostly the irrevocable LC is prevalent as it cannot be modified without the permission of all the parties whereas if a bank issues Revocable LC then such a bank has the authority to revoke that LC issued at any time.
+Mostly the irrevocable LC is prevalent as it cannot be modified with all parties’ permission times, whereas if a bank issues Revocable LC, then such a bank has the authority to revoke that LC issued at any time.

-- Negotiability – the LC is considered to be an instrument that is easily negotiable and can be used as money as it can be passed on easily from one party to another.
-But LC is negotiable if it is issued as an unconditional promise to pay the amount on demand at a given point of time.
+- Negotiability – The LC is considered an easily negotiable instrument and can be used as money as it can be passed on quickly from one party to another.
+However, LC is negotiable if issued as an unconditional promise to pay the amount on demand at a given time.

-The different types of letter of credit are as follows –
+The different types of the letter of credit are as follows:

-- Irrevocable LC – This type of LC cannot be modified or canceled without the prior approval of the beneficiary.
+- Irrevocable LC – This type of LC cannot be modified or canceled without the beneficiary’s prior approval.

-- Revocable LC – This type of LC can be modified or canceled by the issuing bank without any permission from the beneficiary.
+- Revocable LC – This type of LC can be modified or canceled by the issuing bank without beneficiary permission.

-Mr. Edward having a business of clothes named Textile incorporation located in the USA received an order of clothes worth $20,000 from a company named Clothing Incorporation located in London.
-Now the clothing incorporation is new to MR. Edward, so he demanded a letter of credit.
-So the buyer asked the local bank to issue the LC to the seller bank which is an instrument which is a guarantee given by the buyer’s bank which says that if the buyer fails to repay the number of dues then the issuing bank will pay on behalf of the buyer.
+Mr. Edward, a clothes business named Textile Incorporation located in the USA, received an order of clothes worth $20,000 from a company named Clothing Incorporation located in London.
+The clothing incorporation was new to Mr. Edward, so he demanded a letter of credit.
+So, the buyer asked the local bank to issue the LC to the seller bank, which is an instrument that is a guarantee given by the buyer’s bank, which says that if the buyer fails to repay the number of dues, then the issuing bank will pay on behalf of the buyer.

-The Elements of Letter of credit are as follows:
+The elements of the Letter of credit are as follows:

-- Beneficiary – The beneficiary is the one who sells the goods & services and is the recipient of the amount in a business transaction.
-All the documents are to be provided by the beneficiary to process the letter of credit.
+- Beneficiary – The beneficiary is the one who sells the goods and services and is the recipient of the amount in a business transaction.
+The beneficiary will provide all the documents to process the letter of credit.

-- Issuing Bank – The issuing bank is the bank that issues a letter of credit upon receiving the satisfactory documents from the parties.
-In case the applicant fails to pay the money to the beneficiary then the issuing bank has to pay on behalf of the applicant.
+- Issuing Bank – The issuing bank is the bank that issues a letter of credit upon receiving the parties’ satisfactory documents.
+If the applicant fails to pay the money to the beneficiary, the issuing bank must pay on the applicant’s behalf.

 - Advising Bank – The advising bank is the bank that advises the beneficiary about the use and advantage of the letter of credit.
-It is the bank that is responsible for sending the required documents to the issuing bank and has no obligation to clear the dues if the issuing bank fails to retire its obligations.
+The bank is responsible for sending the required documents to the issuing bank and has no obligation to clear the dues if the issuing bank fails to retire its obligations.

 - Confirming Bank – The confirming bank has to confirm the LC and assumes obligations similar to that of the issuing bank.
 It also evaluates the country and the bank that issues LC before confirming the LC.

-- When the LC is issued there are high chances that the money can be received on time by the seller thereby reducing risk to the seller.
+- When the LC is issued, there is a high chance that the money may be received on time by the seller.
+Thereby reducing the risk to the seller.

-- Any kind of discrepancy or dispute can be easily sorted out following the banking regulations that apply to issue LC.
+- One can easily sort out any discrepancy or dispute following the banking regulations that apply to issuing LC.

-- The cost of taking a letter of credit is comparatively higher and it consumes more time as it requires many formalities.
+- The cost of taking a letter of credit is comparatively higher.
+It consumes more time as it requires many formalities.

-- LC ignores currency fluctuation as it does not consider the difference in the rate that occurs between the date of contract/sale and the date of payment.
+- LC ignores currency fluctuation as it does not consider the difference in the rate between the date of contract/sale and the date of payment.

-Thus, the letter of credit (LC) is required to have international transactions smoothly.
-The regulations and formalities should be understood well in advance before giving any commitments.
-A letter of credit helps to improve the business transactions worldwide as it reduces the risk of non-payment of dues.
-Thus the seller mostly demands a Letter of credit these days while exporting their goods.
+Thus, a Letter of Credit (LC) is required to have international transactions smoothly.
+One should understand the regulations and formalities well before making any commitments.
+A Letter of Credit helps to improve business transactions worldwide as it reduces the risk of non-payment of dues.
+Thus, the seller mostly demands a Letter of Credit these days while exporting their goods.

-This has been a guide to the Full Form of LC i.e (Letter of Credit).
-Here we discuss how does lc work, its types, features along with an example, advantages and limitations.
-You may refer to the following articles to learn more about finance –
+This article is a guide to the Full Form of LC, i.e. (Letter of Credit).
+Here, we discuss how LC works, its types, features, examples, advantages, and limitations.
+You may refer to the following articles to learn more about finance: –